Home Protocols All Products About Join Waitlist to Claim $100 Credit

 What are the potential side effects?

 The most common are gastrointestinal — nausea, reflux, constipation, or reduced appetite — and these typically ease after the first few weeks as your body adjusts.
 Rare but serious risks include pancreatitis, gallbladder issues, and allergic reactions.
-Your prescribing clinician will review the full risk profile with you before starting.
+A prescribing provider would review the full risk profile with you before starting.

 Do I still need to focus on nutrition and movement?